lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 > npx fastify-cli generate server-time
 > ```
 >
-> At the time of writing this will generate a new project for Fastify 1.x, but it will be update soon, once v2 will be released as stable.
+> At the time of writing this will generate a new project for Fastify 1.x, but it will be updated soon, once v2 will be released as stable.

 Let's analyze the installed packages one by one: